Source: Te Papa website

 People can expect to arrive at the Art Landing on Level 5 and there will be a host who will be signing people up if they’re interested in doing one of these performative tours.
 Then this host person will introduce you to your tour guide, and your tour guide will essentially invite you to take a walk with them through the galleries.

-Rehearsals for BodyCartography Project, Walk with me, 2018.
+Rehearsals for BodyCartography Project, Follow, 2018.
 Photograph by Olive Bieringa

 DC-R: Can you tell us a bit about your relationship to the National Art Gallery, and then also to Te Papa and the opening of Te Papa?